-A spectacular traverse of the fabled Tien Shan, which stretch for fifteen hundred kilometres from Uzbekistan to western China and encompass a rich variety of landscapes and habitats from alpine turf to steppe and pencil spruce forests.
-These support a tremendous diversity of flora from vast drifts of primulas and trollius to the elegant spires of foxtail lilies and fabulous alpines that encrust the slopes of high passes reaching nearly four thousand metres.
+A spectacular traverse of the fabled Tien Shan and adjacent Pamir Alai, that stretch for hundreds of kilometres from Central Asia to connect with western China and encompass a rich variety of landscapes and habitats from alpine turf to steppe and pencil spruce forests.
+These support a tremendous diversity of flora from vast drifts of primulas and trollius to the elegant spires of foxtail lilies, the remarkable giant bell flower, Ostrowskia magnifica and fabulous alpines that encrust the slopes of high passes reaching nearly four thousand metres.
 Woven into this are traces of the old Silk Road, with remote caravanserai and ancient petroglyphs left by the ancestors of nomadic peoples that still spend their summers herding livestock in the vast mountain wilderness.
-A pre-tour looks at areas of southern Tajikistan with vast displays of foxtail lilies and rare endemics.
+A pre-tour looks at areas of Uzbekistan with vast displays of foxtail lilies and rare endemics.

 A 16-day tour with Chris Gardner